uspgamedev/luasteam/docs/user_stats.rst

         * :func:`userStats.requestCurrentStats` has completed and successfully returned its callback.

         * The 'API Name' of the specified stat exists in App Admin on the Steamworks website, and the changes are published.
-    :returns: (`boolean?`) If the call is successful, returns a second value, the current value of the stat.
+    :returns: (`number?`) If the call is successful, returns a second value, the current value of the stat.
     :SteamWorks: `GetStat <https://partner.steamgames.com/doc/api/ISteamUserStats#GetStat>`_

-    Gets the current value of a users stat as a integer.
+    Gets the current value of a users stat, it must have been set as an int.
 For floats see :func:`userStats.getStatFloat`

     The equivalent function for other users is :func:`userStats.getUserStatInt` **(missing)**.